Ashland, Oregon: Media

 The Mail Tribune, a newspaper based in Medford that published print editions several days a week, served Ashland until it ceased operations on January 13, 2023.
 The newspaper also owned the Ashland Daily Tidings, which ran Monday through Saturday until 2019.
 A non-profit news organization, Ashland News, was founded in 2022 by a former Daily Tidings editor and has two reporters.
 The Daily Tidings domain name was purchased by an unidentified operator in 2024 who began publishing fake articles created by generative AI using the stolen identities of actual journalists.

 Fifteen radio stations operate in the region around Ashland, including Jefferson Public Radio and KSKQ, an independent non-profit broadcasting at 89.5 FM.
 A former student-run radio station with the call letters KSOC and the nickname "Radio Free Ashland" shut down in February 2013 after 14 years of broadcasting.
 Rogue Valley Community Television, based at Southern Oregon University, serves Jackson and Josephine counties.
 Ashland has no commercial television stations, but nearby Medford has seven.

 Infrastructure and public services

-The Asante Ashland Community Hospital is a general medical and surgical hospital that is part of the Asante health network based in Medford.
-As of 2015, it has 49 inpatient beds.
+The Asante Ashland Community Hospital was a general medical and surgical hospital that is part of the Asante health network based in Medford.
+After restructuring in 2026, it functions as a satellite campus of Rogue Regional Medical Center and essentially a free-standing emergency room with some outpatient services.